zcmendes/aws-serverless-foundations-lab/README.md

 ![Serverless](https://img.shields.io/badge/Architecture-Serverless-green)
 ![CloudWatch](https://img.shields.io/badge/Amazon-CloudWatch-blue)

+This project was developed as part of the AWS Skill Builder Serverless Foundations Lab and demonstrates the deployment, testing, and monitoring of an AWS Lambda function using a serverless architecture.

 ## Overview

 This project demonstrates the implementation of a serverless application using AWS Lambda and Python to process visitor feedback in real time, providing a scalable and cost-effective cloud solution.